The Holding (Fear the Walking Dead): Critical reception

 David S.E.
 Zapanta from Den of Geek! rated the episode 4.5 out of 5 and wrote: "It’s not until we meet Teddy in the flesh that “The Holding” goes from a good episode to a great one [...]
 John Glover commands the screen the moment he appears, looking every bit like the charismatic leader of a doomsday cult."
 Paul Daily of TV Fanatic praised the episode as "an action-packed, tension-filled delight".
 Emily Hannemann of TV Insider gave the episode 4 out of 5 stars, saying "I'm interested to see where Alicia's story goes from here."
 Ray Flook of Bleeding Cool wrote, "And that's what I loved about "The Holding"- questions brought answers that brought more questions, leaving us feeling both satisfied and counting down the days until the next chapter."
-Erik Kain of Forbes was not impressed with the latests villains but expressed hope for Teddy.
+Erik Kain of Forbes was not impressed with the latest villains but expressed hope for Teddy.